-Not so chummy any more: after merger didn’t click, what next for Taboola and Outbrain?
+Not so chummy anymore: after merger didn't click, what’s next for Taboola and Outbrain

 Content recommendation engines Outbrain and Taboola were once primed for a $2bn-valued mega-merger that they said would rival the duopoly and save the open web.
 Relations between the Israeli startups soured, however, and the deal fell through.
 The Drum catches the CEOs of both to find out how they plan to innovate their tech, fund publishers and change some marketers’ minds.
 The ‘chumbox’ cold war continues.